Artisan Home Tour FAQs

 When does the Artisan Home Tour occur?

-The Artisan Home Tour runs for three long weekends in June.
+The Artisan Home Tour runs for three long weekends in June and in October.
 Homes are open Fridays through Sundays from noon to 6:00 p.m.
 New Artisan Homes are open all three weekends; remodeled Artisan Homes are open the final weekend only.

 Is there a charge to attend the Artisan Home Tour?